antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 Next to the many publicly available datasets, R2 also hosts many curated lists of genes which we call **gene sets**.
-These gene sets can be used to restrict or filter an analysis as well.
+These gene sets can be used to restrict or filter an analysis as well.<br>
 We can adapt our current search by scrolling down to the end of page, where you find the Adjustable Settings menu.
 You can now use a Gene set to restrict your list of differentially expressed genes between normal tissue and adenomas that is specifically associated with colorectal cancer.

 * Click on **Select gene set** and a grid box will pop-up.